enso-org/enso/doc/design/syntax/syntax.md

 about contexts later in this book.

 There are rare situations when you want to evaluate the code block in place.
-You can use the `do` function for exactly this purpose.
+You can use the `do` keyword for exactly this purpose.
 The do function just accepts a code block, evaluates it and returns its result.
 An example usage is shown
 below: